 - In the Action Prologue of Star Trek, a female Red Shirt is sucked out through a hole blown in the hull of the starship.
 Her screams last until she enters the vacuum of outer space, where we just see her flailing in silence.

 - Brought up in Tales of Kolmar.
 Lanen fights back in every situation, but she screams like bloody murder as she does so, too - her philosophy there is to never deny anyone the chance to come help.

-- Babylon 5: Sheridan's wife (played by Melissa Gilbert) screams when the White Star comes plowing through the dome of the Zahadum city... carrying two 500 MT nukes.
-Perhaps justified in her case as in that situation there wasn't really anything she could do but to scream.
+- Babylon 5: Sheridan's wife (played by Melissa Gilbert) screams when the White Star comes plowing through the dome of the city on Z'ha'dum... carrying two 500 MT nukes.
+Perhaps justified in her case as in that situation, there wasn't really anything she could do but scream.

 - The first regular to leave the series, Doctor's granddaughter Susan, did so because the actress portraying her felt Susan had no depth beyond the screaming girl slash damsel in distress.
 (Curiously, in her very last serial (The Dalek Invasion of Earth), she nearly drops a literal bridge on herself.)

 - The Second Doctor companion Victoria Waterfield is an exaggeration bordering on subversion - she is actually quite brave and adventurous, but has a truly eardrum-shattering scream considered painful even in-universe.
 In "Tomb of the Cybermen", Victoria even stuns someone pointing a gun at her and a friend by shrieking so loud he can't think.
 In "The Ice Warriors", her scream causes an avalanche that takes out her captor.
 In "Fury from the Deep", her scream is the weapon that defeats the Big Bad.
 The actress was nicknamed "Leatherlungs" by the rest of the cast.

 - Leela's Moment of Awesome might just be when she slaps one of these in The Horror of Fang Rock.